cshepscorp/react-portfolio/README.md

 ![Screenshot of the budget tracker application](public/images/readme-screenshot-react-portfolio.jpg)

-This is a portfolio that markets my tells a little about me, my skills as a web developer and the projects I've created that demonstrate said skills.
+This is a portfolio that markets my abilities as a web developer and the projects I've created that demonstrate said abilities.

 ### Deployed Link